-According to Toll [107] the term $4\Phi{\rm f}(g+1)$ in Eq.
-(3.47) can be neglected in case of high aspect ratios $r{\rm f}$, only appearing in the first term, which becomes dominant in this case.
+Additionally, Férec et al. [120] introduce a fitting factor, so values for f calculated with Eq.
+(3.44) and Eq.
+(3.49) are identical in case of quasiisotropic fiber orientation and the final interaction tensor is finally given by in case of high aspect ratios $r{\rm f}$, only appearing in the first term, which becomes dominant in this case.
 Férec et al. neglect this term too and no approximation for the scalar invariant g is given in [120].
 Nevertheless, for high orientations f decreases, while g increases and becomes more important as it is also the case in short fiber materials.
 Within this work, the two novel approaches to determine f and g presented in [106] are used, also only depending on information, given by A{ij} .
 In this way, the average contact points of a fiber within a fiber network can also be determined adequately in case of high orientations and short fiber materials in a macroscopic simulation.